Username59138/rrm/README.md

 # rrm - Rust Remove
-# Remove utility written on rust which has many features.
+`rrm` is advanced remove utility written on rust.
+`rrm` has config, advanced confirm logic, blacklists, and many flags.

 ## How to install:
 ### Cloning and change directory to repository
 ```bash